 - Add in the minced garlic, chipotle's peppers in adobo sauce, oregano and remaining salt and pepper.
 Mix together and let sauté for 1 minute.
-Add in the fire-roasted tomatoes, cilantro, beef stock, red wine and mix well.
+Add in the fire-roasted tomatoes, cilantro, beef stock, Worcestershire sauce and mix well.

 - Optional step.
 If you want a super smooth finish to your soup, remove from heat and let cool a bit.
 Use an immersion blender or blender and blend soup to your desired consistency.

 - Add soup and beef back to the pot.
 And let simmer for 30 minutes to reduce.